erizov/Professor/semester_3/lecture_14_string_algorithms/rabin_karp/README.md

 ### Application

 5. Can you implement Rabin Karp from memory without looking at the code?
-6. What real-world problem could you solve using Rabin Karp?
+6. What real-world problem could you tackle using Rabin Karp?

 ### Debugging